 Examples of such non-essential contracts are:

 - Your gym membership or contract at a yoga studio.
-If your gym or health centres have to close their doors due to the coronavirus, it might make sense to pause your membership and save some money.
+If your gym or health centres have to close their doors due to a national lockdown or positive coronavirus case, it might make sense to pause your membership and save some money.
 There are many free videos on YouTube that can substitute your daily or weekly workout routine.

 - Entertainment services like Netflix or Amazon Prime.
 You might find yourself at home more and feeling the need to watch more Netflix than before to not get bored.
 Instead try playing board games, dig out your old DVDs or access some of the free content that Amazon and other streaming services have released in light of the coronavirus pandemic.